pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "TopShareholderTableFieldSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TopShareholderTableFieldSourceDefinition extends TableFieldSourceDefinition {
+export class TopShareholderTableFieldSourceDefinition extends TypedTableFieldSourceDefinition {
     constructor();
     // (undocumented)
     readonly fieldDefinitions: TableField.Definition[];